 Ministers have unique rules related to their income and payroll taxes.
 They're dual-status taxpayers, meaning they are considered employees for income taxes but self-employed for Social Security and Medicare contributions.
 Add the Clergy Housing Allowance and 100 years of legislative twists and turns to the mix and it makes for a unique tax return.

 I researched and wrote several papers about ministers taxes in my graduate tax courses, and have worked with minister clients for the past few years.
 I've also presented to a variety of audiences on this and related topics.

-If you have other questions contact me anytime.
+If you have questions I might be able to answer, contact me anytime.

 Need to know information on retirement plans for ministers

 Complimentary documents for ministers

 Still have questions?

 Luke Speltz CPA, CMA | Van Meter, Iowa